ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/19_ManipulatingImages.md

 listed in the *guests.txt* file from the resources at *[https://nostarch.com/automatestuff2/](https://nostarch.com/automatestuff2/)*, generate an image file with the guest name and some flowery decoration.
-A public domain flower image is also available in the book\'s resources.
+A public domain flower image is also available in the book's resources.

 To ensure that each seating card is the same size, add a black rectangle on the edges of the invitation image so that when the image is printed